Wilhelm Florin

-Wilhelm Florin (16 March 1894 – 5 July 1944) was a German Communist Party (KPD) politician and a campaigner in opposition to National Socialism.
+Wilhelm Florin (16 March 1894 – 5 July 1944) was a German communist politician and trade unionist who served as a leading functionary in the Communist Party of Germany (KPD).
+An ally of party leader Ernst Thälmann, Florin belonged to the party's Central Committee from 1924 until his death in 1944, and its Politburo from 1929 until its dissolution in 1937.
+He led the party in several regions and was responsible for their adherence to the Stalinist party line.

 Life

 Early years

 Wilhelm Florin was born in Poll, already a suburb of Cologne, across the river and to the south-east of the city centre.
-His family was working class and strongly Catholic; early on he became involved with the Catholic Young Men's Association.
+His family was working-class and strongly Catholic; early on he became involved with the Catholic Young Men's Association.
 He qualified as a riveter and worked in several metal based factories making items such as wagons and boilers.
 By 1913 he was also a member both of the German Metal Workers' Union and of the Socialist Youth Organisation.

 War

 In 1914 he was drafted into the infantry.
 During the war he was wounded and, for a period in 1917, sent to join a punishment unit.
-This was because he became opposed to the war and in 1917 joined the newly formed Independent Social Democratic Party of Germany (USPD / Unabhängige Sozialdemokratische Partei Deutschlands), which had broken away from the mainstream Social Democratic Party of Germany (SPD / Sozialdemokratische Partei Deutschlands)) over the issue of support for the war.
+This was because he became opposed to the war and in 1917 joined the newly formed Independent Social Democratic Party of Germany (USPD), which had broken away from the mainstream Social Democratic Party of Germany (SPD) over the issue of support for the war.